Framber Valdez: 2022

-On August 24, Valdez reached 21 consecutive quality starts with one run allowed over seven innings versus the Minnesota Twins, passing Mike Scott's club record established in 1986.
-Valdez became the fifth pitcher since 2000 to accomplish twenty in a row.
-On September 12, he threw his first major league complete-game shutout, a 7–0 win over the Detroit Tigers.
-Through September 14, 2022, Valdez had induced the highest career ground ball rate (66.3%) of any pitcher since 1988, and only Derek Lowe had surpassed that figure in any individual season (2002 and 2006).
+On September 12, Valdez threw his first major league complete-game shutout, a 7–0 win over the Detroit Tigers.
+Through September 14, 2022, Valdez had induced the highest career ground ball rate (66.3%) of any pitcher since 1988; only Derek Lowe had surpassed that figure in any individual season (2002 and 2006).
+Valdez threw 25 straight quality starts from April 25 to September 18, establishing the MLB record over a single season.
+It also set the record for most consecutive total in American League history and among left-handed pitchers, trailing only Bob Gibson and Jacob deGrom (tied at 26) for most consecutive all-time.

 For the 2022 regular season, Valdez produced a 2.82 ERA and 17–6 record over 31 games started.
 He led the AL in innings pitched (201 1/3), batters faced (827), complete games (3), shutouts (1), quality starts (26), and HR/9 IP (0.492), all of which were career-bests to that point.
-His win total placed second in the AL behind rotation-mate Justin Verlander, while his ERA was sixth, and 194 strikeouts were seventh, tied with Cristian Javier for the team lead.
-Valdez threw sinkers 49% of the time, the highest percentage in major league baseball, and his 83 mph cutter was the slowest among major league pitchers.
+His win total placed second in the AL behind teammate Justin Verlander, while his ERA was sixth, and 194 strikeouts were seventh, tied with Cristian Javier for the team lead.
+Valdez tied for the major league lead in ground ball double plays induced with 25.

-As starter of Game 2 of the 2022 World Series, Valdez struck out nine Philadelphia Phillies batters over 6 1/3 innings to earn his first career win in World Series play following a 5–2 Astros victory.
+As starter of Game 2 of the World Series, Valdez struck out nine Philadelphia Phillies batters over 6 1/3 innings to earn his first career win in World Series play following a 5–2 Astros victory.
 Valdez started and became the winning pitcher in the Astros' Game 6 Series clincher, working six innings while allowing one run on two hits and striking out nine to give him his first career championship.
-During the 2022 postseason, he was 4–0 with a 1.61 ERA and .144 batting average against.
+During the postseason, he was 4–0 with a 1.61 ERA and .144 batting average against.